-In Fig.\ \ref{Fig: F minus C Kitaev}, we plot various quantities as a function of $\lambda$ for the driven interacting Kitaev model (\ref{eq: driven Kitaev model}) for system size $N=10$ [in panels (a) and (c)] and $N=20$ [in panels (b) and (d)] with interaction strength $V=0$ [in panels (a) and (b)] and $V=1$ [in panels (c) and (d)].
-Panel (a) and panel (b) represent the case of driven {\it non-interacting} Kitaev model for system size $N=10$ and $N=20,$ respectively.
-Observe that the behavior of various curves in panel (a) is quantitatively similar to those of driven Rice-Mele model with $N=10$ presented in Fig.\ \ref{Fig: F minus C}(a).
-When we increase the system size to $N=20,$ which is close to the limit of computational ability set by the exact diagonalization method, the main feature is a faster decay of $\mathcal{F}(\lambda)$, $\mathcal{C}(\lambda),$ and $\mathcal{D}(\lambda),$ as shown in Fig.\ \ref{Fig: F minus C Kitaev}(b).
-This finding agrees with the observations made for the driven Rice-Mele model presented in Fig.\ \ref{Fig: F minus C}.
-Figure \ref{Fig: F minus C Kitaev}(c) and Fig.\ \ref{Fig: F minus C Kitaev}(d) represent the case of driven {\it interacting} Kitaev model with $V=1$ for system size $N=10$ and $N=20,$ respectively.
-Compared with the non-interacting counterpart, differences between panel (c) and panel (a) or between panel (d) and panel (b) are not significant.
-Therefore, we anticipate that the phenomena of almost-orthogonality between vectors in the complement of the initial state should persist even in the presence of interacting Hamiltonians.
+In Fig.\ \ref{Fig: F minus C Kitaev}, we plot various quantities as functions of $\lambda$ for the driven interacting Kitaev model (\ref{eq: driven Kitaev model}).
+Specifically, panels (a) and (c) depict results for a system size of $N=10$, while panels (b) and (d) illustrate results for $N=20$.
+The interaction strength $V=0$ is chosen for panels (a) and (b), and $V=1$ for panels (c) and (d).
+The behavior of curves in panel (a) is quantitatively similar to those of the driven Rice-Mele model with $N=10$ presented in Fig.\ \ref{Fig: F minus C}(a).
+For the increased system size $N=20$, which approaches the computational limits of the exact diagonalization method, the notable characteristic is the expedited decay of $\mathcal{F}(\lambda)$, $\mathcal{C}(\lambda),$ and $\mathcal{D}(\lambda),$ as illustrated in Fig.\ \ref{Fig: F minus C Kitaev}(b).
+This trend aligns with observations for the driven Rice-Mele model shown in Fig.\ \ref{Fig: F minus C}.
+Panels (c) and (d) of Fig.\ \ref{Fig: F minus C Kitaev} represent the case of the driven {\it interacting} Kitaev model with $V=1$ for system sizes $N=10$ and $N=20,$ respectively.
+Compared with their non-interacting counterparts [namely, panels (a) and (b)], the differences between panels (c) and (a), as well as between panels (d) and (b), are not significant.
+Hence, we anticipate that the phenomenon of almost-orthogonality between vectors in the complement of the initial state should exist even in the presence of interacting Hamiltonians.
 To further elucidate this point, we plot in Fig.\ \ref{Fig: CDD as a function of lambda and N Kitaev} the quantities $-\ln\mathcal{C}(\lambda)$ (\ref{eq: define GOC}) and $-\ln\mathcal{D}(\lambda)$ (\ref{eq: define overlap of orthogonal components}) for the driven interacting Kitaev model (\ref{eq: driven Kitaev model}) as a function of system size $N$ for $\lambda=1, 2$ and interaction strength $V=0,1,2$.
 According to all the panels of Fig.\ \ref{Fig: CDD as a function of lambda and N Kitaev}, the normalized overlap $\mathcal{D}(\lambda)$ decays with increasing system size $N$, a characteristic of almost-orthogonality in complementary subspace.
-Before concluding this section, note that there are two other interesting numerical observations.
-First, the ground state overlap $\mathcal{C}(\lambda)$ decays faster than the normalized overlap $\mathcal{D}(\lambda)$, a feature found similarly in the driven Rice-Mele model (recall Fig.\ \ref{Fig: CDD as a function of lambda and N}).
-Second, the decay rate of $\mathcal{D}(\lambda)$ increases with increasing interaction strength $V$.